hwheeler01/comp150/resources.md

   <li>Videos, where most all of the course content are discussed, have
 download links on <a href="https://luc.box.com/comp150video">box.com</a>
 as well as <a href="https://drive.google.com/a/cs.luc.edu/#folders/0B5WvvnDHeaIYMGE2MzU4OWEtYzQ4Zi00YzhiLTliMTItNjRjYzMyYzgyMTk2" target="_blank">google</a>.&nbsp; These were also prepared by
-Professor Harrington.&nbsp; You can find links and instructions in <a href="http://anh.cs.luc.edu/python/hands-on/3.1/handsonHtml/context.html#using-the-tutorial-text-and-video" target="_blank">http://anh.cs.luc.edu/python/hands-on/3.1/handsonHtml/context.html#using-the-tutorial-text-and-video</a>.
+Professor Harrington.&nbsp; You can find links and instructions <a href="http://anh.cs.luc.edu/python/hands-on/3.1/handsonHtml/context.html#using-the-tutorial-text-and-video" target="_blank">here</a>.
-There is a folder for<span style="font-style: italic;">
-handsonPython</span> and one for <span style="font-style: italic;">beyondPython</span>.&nbsp;&nbsp;
   </li>
 </ul>